CryptocurrencyNZ/web-core/README.md

 ## Project Structure

 As per most react apps, the App.jsx file dictates the run order.
-The containers directory contains the configuration of each page Each page has a jsx and css component, for ease of modification
+The components directory contains the jsx files of each page and the css directory contains the css files.

 ## CICD